uzujs/uzu/README.md

 An example directory structure is:

-* `/client/models` -- contains all model constructor functions
+* `/client/models` -- contains all model functions
 * `/client/views` -- contains all view functions
 * `/client/lib` -- contains all utilities and helpers
 * `/client/render` -- contains all js files that get included in `<script>` tags, which call the uzu `render` function.